 8. Fish (ex: flounder, cod, bass) — Fish allergies are not the same as shellfish allergies.
 Kids who are allergic to fish may have reactions to some types of fish, but not to others.
 Some reactions can also occur simply from touching fish.
 Avoidance is your safest bet.

 Some toddlers outgrow their food allergies.
 But if you have questions, talk to your pediatrician.
-Reading food labels and having an allergy action plan in case of accidental exposure are of paramount importance.
+Reading food labels and having an allergy action plan in case of accidental exposure is of paramount importance.

 - Food and Drug Administration